 Soil Sampling

 We conducted soil sampling in January and February during 2014, 2015, 2018, and 2021.
 At each sample location, we sampled soil from five randomly chosen points within the 50 m radius circle.
 Soils were sampled either with a step probe, or by digging a pit and sampling from the face when probes weren’t feasible.
 We took separate samples from the surface (0-10 cm), and from the subsurface (10-40 cm).
-Soils from all five sample pits were mixed for each depth at each point, resulting in two conglomerate samples for each plot - one from 0-10 cm and one from 10-40 cm.
+Soils from all five sample pits were mixed for each depth at each point, resulting in two composited samples for each plot - one from 0-10 cm and one from 10-40 cm.
 Samples from 4 sites were taken in 2014, and 26 were taken in 2015.
 These 30 sites were resampled in 2018, and 15 were resampled in 2021 (Table 1).
 Upon resampling, the 5 soil pits or probes were taken 1m directly west of the previous sample, in order to avoid sampling soil from sites where previous sampling had disrupted soil structure.

 Separate samples were taken for the microbial community in April 2018.
 In order to produce a sample of the microbial community representative of the whole sample area, at each site we sampled with a sterilized step probe at five locations within the 50-m radius circle.
 Each sample was split into 0-10cm and 10-40 cm layers, and soils from each depth were combined into a composite sample for a total of 30 samples from each depth.
 Samples were stored in a whirlpak, and frozen until analysis.